 at BADAC Tree Room 106 Armstrong St

-Around 500 people from across Ballarat and beyond gathered to mark the beginning of NAIDOC Week 2025 together.
-It was a stunning day with Waa flying overhead keeping the skies clear from rain for all those who walked to the cemetery commemoration event and wreath laying.
+Over 500 people from across Ballarat and beyond gathered to mark the beginning of NAIDOC Week 2025 together.
+It was a stunning day with Waa/Crow flying overhead keeping the skies clear from rain for all those who walked to the cemetery commemoration event and wreath laying.
 Photos via https://www.facebook.com/KEAGBallarat

 When: 2pm -3pm